 Our Location and Other Information

 We dance on a beautiful wooden floor at the Throop Unitarian Church, 300 S. Los Robles, in Pasadena, California (Northeast corner of Del Mar and Los Robles).
-Beginning teaching starts at 7:45 PM and intermediate teaching at 8:30 PM.
+You can get off the 210 Freeway at either California or Del Mar, turn east and then turn north (left) on Los Robles.
+The parking lot is on the right on Los Robles.
+See the map at the bottom of this page.

 Throop Church is located less than half a mile east of the Metro Gold Line (Del Mar Station, 230 S. Raymond Ave.), an easy 10 minute walk.
 Directions: Walk south on S. Raymond Ave. for 476 feet.
 Turn left on E. Del Mar Blvd and walk .4 miles.
 Turn left onto S. Los Robles and walk 125 feet.
 Throop Church will be on your right.
 The Gold Line South (30 minutes to Union Station) runs about every 20 minutes until well after midnight.
 After dancing, several of us drive by the Del Mar Station on our way home and would be happy to give you a lift there.
 The Del Mar Station is on Del Mar between Raymond Ave. and Arroyo Parkway.
 See map at the bottom of this page.